jeetzala/aws-ecs-task-manager/README.md

 # 🔐 Security Architecture

-The application is exposed through the ALB while the ECS container port is restricted to traffic from the ALB security group.
+The application is publicly accessible through the Application Load Balancer while the container application port is restricted to ALB traffic.

 ```text
 Internet